Foundation Governor -Chair of Governors

-Parent Governor; Acting Chair of Governors
+Parent Governor; Vice Chair of Governors; PE/Science Link

 As a parent at Chorlton C of E I have enjoyed watching both my daughters physical, social, emotional and academic progress blossom at the school, from nursery into years 3 and 6.
 During this time I have also had the privilege of playing an active role in enriching the pupils’ experiences through delivering KS1 and KS2 science lessons and extracurricular sports coaching sessions.